Adult Use

 Terpineol is the perfect example of a small but mighty terpene because it’s usually only available in tiny amounts.
 Still, you shouldn’t underestimate it—it still can play a key role in certain cannabis strains.
 In this guide, we’ll explain:

-Terpineol is the name given to a group of four monoterpene alcohol isomers: α-terpineol or alpha terpineol, β-, γ-, and 4-terpineol.
-While terpineol is a minor terpene when compared to others like humulene or caryophyllene, it still can play a key part in the smell and taste of certain cannabis strains.
+Terpineol is the name given to a group of four monoterpene alcohol isomers: α-terpineol or alpha terpineol, β-, γ-, and 4-terpineol.1 While terpineol is a minor terpene when compared to others like humulene or caryophyllene, it still can play a key part in the smell and taste of certain cannabis strains.2

 Ultimately, the scents of terpenes can change depending on a strain’s terpene profile, so don’t worry if you don’t smell any of these scents in terpineol-rich strains.
 Chances are it’s just being overpowered by another terpene.

 The flavors of terpineol tend to be a little less complex than their scents.
-Most often, terpineol is described as mint-flavored, but there are some people who suggest it’s both woody and licorice-tasting.
+Most often, terpineol is described as tasting very fresh with floral and herbaceous notes.1

 Indica-Dominant Hybrid